electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

   })
 </script>

-With [version X](#) the Electric sync engine is now in public BETA!
+With [version X](#) the Electric sync engine is now in BETA!

 If you haven't checked out Electric recently, it's a great time to [take another look](/docs/intro).

 ## What is Electric?

 [Electric](/product/electric) is a Postgres sync engine.
-We sync [little subsets](/docs/guides/shapes) of your Postgres data into local apps and services.
+We do real-time [partial replication](/docs/guides/shapes) of Postgres data into local apps and services.

-Use Electric to swap out data fetching for [data sync](/use-cases/data-sync).
+Use Electric to swap out data *fetching* for [data *sync*](/use-cases/data-sync).
 Build apps on instant, real-time, local data.
 Without having to roll your own sync engine or change your stack.

 We also develop [PGlite](/product/pglite), a lightweight WASM Postgres you can run in the browser.